solarwinds/apm-js/packages/module/README.md

 # @solarwinds-apm/module

-Utilities for dealing with differences between CommonJS and ES Modules.
+Utilities for obtaining information about the current module.